next-resources/next-kevlar/README.md

 ## 🧰 Installation

-1. **Clone or Download**
+1. **Download the latest release**

+Unpack the release and remove the release tag so only `next-kevlar` remains.
+Make sure you add it to your resource.cfg for it to auto-start. *IMPORTANT: Make sure this resource starts AFTER ox_inventory!*

 *Disclaimer: Do not edit the resource name, unless you are willing to adapt the script to it yourself.
 Some functions, like exports, depend on a set resource name.
 The current name is preconfigured.*

-Download and install the resource.
-Make sure you add it to your resource.cfg for it to auto-start. *IMPORTANT: Make sure this resource starts AFTER ox_inventory!*

 2. **Navigate to the installation folder**